vivaserver/ansible-ioncube/README.md

 This Ansible Galaxy role installs the [ionCube Loader][ion] on a LAMP stack.
 This loader is required to run some encoded PHP applications such as [WHMCS][whmcs].

-Since the ionCube Loader version depends on the specific PHP version installed, this role has as a dependency the [vivaserver.lamp][lamp] role.
+Since the loader version depends on the specific PHP version installed, this role has as a dependency the [vivaserver.lamp][lamp] role for installing ionCube 4.5.3 on the PHP 5.3 package of Ubuntu 12.04.
+Other PHP versions might require a different loader version, so they're not supported by this role.

 ## Requirements